FMG793/1.0.16.05_20-Cypress-Mods-And-Deobfuscated-Code/README.md

 You can port mods from Alpha 1.1.2_01 up to Beta 1.2_01 or create your own.
 (You can port mods from Beta 1.2_02 and above, but significant modification is needed)

 ## Alpha 1.0.16.05_20 Server
-### Server's TileEntity is broken.
-(Freezer doesn't work) Fix available in the "server_mods" folder.
+### Server TileEntities is broken.
+(Freezer doesn't freeze, furnace doesn't smelt) Fix available in the "server_mods" folder.
 ### ModLoader for server available in the "server_mods" folder.

 Server uses modified version of ModLoader for Beta 1.2_02.